dillbyrne/random-agent-spoofer/README.md

 # Features #

-- Allows the user to choose a browser profile at random (From all available profiles or desktop profiles only)
+- Allows the user to choose a specific browser profile or one at random (from all available profiles, desktop profiles only or from the OS family)

 - Allows the user to specify the interval at which the random profiles are chosen.
-Interval can also be random, a specific time period or per session if not set
+Interval can also be random, a specific time period or per session if the timer is not set

 - Allows the user to exclude profiles from random selection.

-- Persistently remembers the users choice of user agent and time interval if set.
+- Persistently remembers the users choice of profile and time interval if set.

-- Provides a quick toggle to enable/disable the addon via right clicking the icon as well as a checkbox in the UI.
+- Provides a mouse context menu to for quickly selecting random profile and timers.
+This can be shown or hidden in the preferences

-- Provides option to toggle notifications of user agent changes.
+- Provides option to toggle notifications of profiles changes.

 - Allows vendor spoofing that was removed in firefox 24